Sealjay/cliest/README.md

    - if you are using a distribution of conda, you may want to create a new conda environment, rather than use venv `conda create --name cliest python=3.8 -y`

 2. For usage instead, create a virtual environment or a conda environment, then `pip install --editable .` and use the prompt with `cx`.
+3. Install the Cliest API logic app, located in `integration/logic-app.json` and add the URL to your .env file.
+4. Complete other settings from the .env template.

+## Dependencies
+This depends on Python 3, and focusses on mac developers in an Office 365 ecosystem.

+Twitter posting will rely on a SQL Server database (which is not yet documented in Pulumi), and an Azure function for integration.
 ## Contributions

 Use [semantic commits](https://nitayneeman.com/posts/understanding-semantic-commit-messages-using-git-and-angular/#common-types).